securityfirst/tent-content/contents_en/operations/counter-surveillance/advanced/countering-physical-surveillance.md

-[Title]: # (Countering Physical Surveillance)
+[Title]: # (Surveillance on Foot)
 [Order]: # (0)

-# Countering Physical Surveillance

-Physical surveillance continues to be a significant danger to those working on human rights.
-Other than a human source, it is the only way to build detail on what is occurring at meetings.
-It is obviously important to know how to identify if you, your colleagues, or partners are under surveillance.

 Counter-surveillance is the process of detecting and mitigating hostile surveillance.
-This lesson lets you know how to practice counter-surveillance at one of the most important times - when you are out and about on foot, such as going to a sensitive meeting.

-For advice on how to practice counter-surveillance when in a vehicle, go to the Expert lesson.
+(Learn more about this in [counter-surveillance beginner](umbrella://lesson/counter_surveillance/0).)

+This lesson involves surveillance on foot.

+[Counter-surveillance expert](umbrella://lesson/counter_surveillance/2) involves surveillance in a vehicle.

 ![image](surveillance2.png)